bilal-chughtai/cuplc_site/_posts/2025-05-22-novice-comp-june-2025.md

 ---

-Entries opening soon for our June novice comp.
+Entries are now open for our June novice comp.
 Have a go at testing your strength in the squat, bench and deadlift in a super fun and supportive environment.

 ## Sign up